manski117/sign-up-form-project/README.md

     -DONE make sure submit button actually works
     -DONE make icon transparent
     -DONE link github to credits
-    -DONE how do you automatically add dashes between numbers in input[type="tel"]?
+    -DONE how do you automatically add dashes between -DONE numbers in input[type="tel"]?
-*write tests for AND do:*
+    -DONE how to make detailed reminders appear below form input *write tests for AND do:*
 -make form submit and return object
 -make sure passwords match